 Student name Course Date student notified

-(je

-You have been placed on Academic Alert for the following reason(s):
+You have been placed on Academic Alert for the he following reason(s):

 clinical attendance or tardiness

 clinical performance

 test performance

 failure to complete test assessments

 failure to complete required remediation

 other:

 You are required to do the following:

-1. Meet with your instructor within three bus action plan will be sent to your advisor and
+4. Meet with your instructor within three business action plan will be sent to your advisor and

-2. Meet with your advisor within one week o of being notified of the Academic Alert to review the action plan.
+5. Meet with your advisor within one week or f being notified of the Academi ic Alert to review the action plan.

-3. Meet with either your instructor or advisor r on an ongoing basis until removed from 1 Academic Alert.
+6. Meet with either your instructor or advisor on an ongoing basis until remo oved from Academic Alert.

 Student signature

 Faculty signature Date

-Please be advised: If you do not meet with the You can be placed on Academic Alert only on Director of the school and may result in mand e time per course.
-A second Academic
+Please he advised: If you do not meet with th e instructor or advisor, the Dire ector of the school will be notified

-ж

-Send copies to student, Faculty Advisor, Direc ctor, and Office of Admissions, Recruitm nent, & Financial Aid
+Send copies to student, Faculty Advisor, Director, and Office of Coordinator of Student Affairs

-Dev.
-3/23/15 Reviewed: 5/23/16, 5/23/17, 4/16/18, 2/19/19, 3/29/21-FO, 4/18/22 Revised: 10/17/19, 2/20/20, 1/21/21-A&R day Action Plan for
+Reviewed: 5/23/16, 5/23/17, 4/16/18, 2/19/19, 3/29/21-FO, 4/18/22